jeancochrane/jeancochrane.com/content/blog/pytorch-functional-api.md

         optimizer.step()
 ```

-Let's take these steps one-by-one and try to figure out how the parameter state
+Let's take these steps one-by-one to try to figure out how the parameter state
 is shared between the three objects.

-### 1. Zero out the gradient
+### 1. Clear out the gradient

 In PyTorch, optimizers know nothing about the training loop, so they will continue
 to accumulate gradients indefinitely unless instructed to stop.
 Hence, to initiate a